vsathish1/Ontotext-graphdb-docker/README.md

 # Ontotext GraphDB set-up process

-Pre-configured tools/libraries/language(s): Python 3 + Java 8 + Maven 3.5 and GraphDB 10.x
+Pre-configured Docker Images of tools/libraries/language(s): Python 3 + Java 8 + Maven 3.5 and GraphDB 10.x

 ## You need to get your own free download version for docker to build successfully